jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 iteration 600: ... dW1=nan dW2=nan ...
 ```

 If the gradient is small, the network learns slowly.
 In the following log, the gradient diminishes from the right layer (layer 6) to the left layer (layer 0).
-Layer 0 is learning much slower than layer 6.
+Layer 0 almost learns nothing.
 ```
 iteration 0: loss=553.5
 layer 0: gradient = 2.337481559834108e-05